 Board-Certified Pathology Review

-Formalin-fixed paraffin-embedded (FFPE) samples are a valuable resource for biomedical research.
-These samples, typically archived in biobanks, provide long-term storage and preservation of tissue specimens.
+Formalin-fixed paraffin-embedded (FFPE) tissue biospecimens are a valuable resource for biomedical research.
+These specimens, typically archived in biobanks, provide long-term storage and preservation.
 Board-certified pathologists are essential in reviewing these samples to ensure accurate diagnoses and reliable research data.
-This article outlines a comprehensive methodology to review FFPE biosamples by board-certified pathologists.
+This article outlines a comprehensive methodology to review FFPE tissues by board-certified pathologists.